 If you read this dossier through, this means that you're concerned about the environmental impact of cards as much as your customers are, and we are.

-That's is why we offer a full set of tools that enables our clients to build a consistent, environmentally sustainable strategy.
+That's why we offer a full set of tools that enables our clients to build a consistent, environmentally sustainable strategy.

 - Eco-friendly substitute to plastic credit cards – The bio-sourced alternative.